View a video testimonial about our Public Companies and Securities practice.

 - We represented HickoryTech Corporation in its $28 million acquisition of IdeaOne Telecom Group, LLC in Fargo, North Dakota, which closed in early March 2012.

 - We represented LodgeNet Interactive Corporation in several transactions, including its $380 million purchase of On Command Corporation and its acquisition of StayOnline, Inc., a privately held high-speed Internet services provider to hotels, for $15 million and subsequent sale of business to Lowry Investment Partners.
 We also represented LodgeNet in its $225 million tender offer for its outstanding high yield debt, in its $65.2 million secondary offering and in connection with its $675 million syndicated credit facility.
+Most recently, we represented LodgeNet Interactive Corporation as seller’s counsel in the sale to Colony Capital LLC.

 - We represented Black Ridge Oil & Gas, Inc. (formerly known as Ante5, Inc.) in a PIPE transaction consisting of private placement of common stock and warrants and a subsequent resale registration statement for shares issued in the offering with the SEC.